Loading...

 6. Communicate project goals to a client/homeowner.

-The course will consist of 1 hour sessions at the Home Building Association of Richmond as well as 3 hours of out-of-class assignments per week.
-The following topics will be presented starting July 11th, 2022 and follow the below schedule:
+The course will consist of 1.5 hour sessions at the Home Building Association of Richmond as well as 3 hours of out-of-class assignments per week.
+The following topics will be presented starting May 6, 2024 and follow the below schedule with each session running from 4:30-6:00pm:

 The course will be taught by Andrew McCoy, PhD.
 Dr. McCoy is the Preston and Catharine White Endowed Fellow and Associate Director of the Myers-Lawson School of Construction (MLSoC) and Director of the Virginia Center for Housing Research (VCHR) at Virginia Tech.
 He is also Professor of Building Construction in the Myers-Lawson School of Construction, a joint venture of the College of Engineering and the College of Architecture and Urban Studies.